-One of a manual software tester’s most frequent and important questions is how to write effective test cases (TCs), but even the most seasoned TC veterans run into the same common problems.
 First of all, everyone has their own style and rules, so when you try to execute someone else’s TC, you may get confused.
 Additionally, it’s difficult to use TCs to cover all requirements without gaps.
-This article will show you a few manual testing tips and tricks to write appropriate TCs and avoid these issues.
+We have prepared a few manual testing tips and tricks to write effective test cases in software testing and avoid these issues:

 Define the Area You Want to Cover with a TС